A Flight to Remember: Silversea Celebrates Antarctica Return to Service in Groundbreaking Style

 As first-time Silversea travelers to the White Continent, they knew that their 18-day voyage from November 10-28 on board Silver Explorer – the inaugural voyage of the 2021-22 season – would yield countless personal milestones.
 What they hadn’t anticipated is that they would share one milestone with all of their fellow guests well before reaching the shores of the Antarctic Peninsula.

-The Frostads were among the 38 Silver Explorer guests on board the first-ever luxury flight from Santiago to Chile’s Patagonian port of Puerto Williams, the world’s southernmost town.
+The Frostads were among the 38 guests on board the first-ever luxury flight from Santiago to Chile’s Patagonian port of Puerto Williams, the world’s southernmost town.
 Especially chartered for Silversea, the pioneering flight’s practical purpose was to conveniently connect travelers to a remote port on an island that has no roads to the outside world and just one regular air connection to the nearby city of Punta Arenas.
-But it just so happens that the nearly 1,500-mile route from Santiago hasn’t been operated in Chile for more than 30 years and never before as a luxury-style charter that aims to elevate the experience to the level of a domestic business-class flight.
+And it just so happens that the nearly 1,500-mile route from Santiago hasn’t been operated in Chile for more than 30 years and never before as a luxury-style charter that aims to elevate the experience to the level of a domestic business-class flight.

 An Alliance Years in the Making